MarioS271/271pack/README.md

   - Bug fixes like corrected item holding and much more!

-### NOTE: THE RESOURCE PACK NEEDS FANCY GRAPHICS FOR SOME THINGS TO WORK PROPERLY!!!
+### IMPORTANT: THE RESOURCE PACK NEEDS FANCY GRAPHICS FOR SOME THINGS TO WORK PROPERLY!!!

 #### UPDATE TO VERSION 6.0: Replaced High Contrast Theme with Dark Theme, added variated textures for menu background depending on current theme
 ### UPDATE TO 1.20.2: Added new backgrounds